k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/09_frequently_used_actor_types.md

 Let's take a closer look at some of the most useful Actors.

-* **Dynamic Logic Actors** are the Actors which include dynamic logic as one of their input parameters.
+* Dynamic Logic Actors are Actors that include dynamic logic as one of their input parameters.
 The most frequently used are:
   * **JavaScript** Actors, that simplify flows by writing JavaScript business logic or validation code in the **script** input parameter.
   * **DB Commands** Actors, that perform DB commands and actions like creating a new table, loading data, etc.